13th September 2023

 Some children will require their homes to be adapted (for example if they have mobility difficulties) or may require specialist equipment.
 An Occupational Therapist from the Children with Disabilities Team would assess the difficulties you are having and how to best solve the issues.
-More information can be found on the local offer page.
+More information can be found on the Wokingham SEND Local Offer.

 Preparing for adulthood

-When your child reaches the age of 14 services should begin to consider how best to support him/her as they move into adult services.
-They will consider whether the young person is likely to need support from adult social care services and if so, a referral will be made to the transitions team to undertake care act assessments and ensure that the transition to adult services is as smooth as can be.
-You can find out more about the role of transition social workers and the transitions process on the local offer page.
+When your child reaches the age of 14, services should begin to consider how best to support him/her as they move into adult services.
+They will consider whether the young person is likely to need support from adult social care services and if so, a referral will be made to the Preparing for Adulthood team to undertake Care Act assessments and ensure that the transition to adult services is as smooth as can be.
+You can find out more about the role of transition social workers and the transition process on the Local Offer page.